 Significant hydrological impacts have occurred due to the construction of roads and ditches.
 By pursuing efforts to plug ditches, install additional culverts, bridges and remove selected secondary roadbeds, restoration of historic drainage patterns and extended wetland hydroperiods would result.
 Outparcel acquisition would also be pursued as targeted areas would be critical to the rehydration plan.
 These efforts would significantly benefit fish and wildlife, surface water storage and groundwater recharge.
 This can all be achieved without any adverse consequences to Forest Management.
 Restoration efforts would be prioritized to achieve the greatest benefits.
 Regional changes in groundwater levels and natural cycles are factors which must be taken into account while proceeding with the project activities.
-It should also be noted that while some specific actions are identified, a more detailed study of the areas hydrology would be pursued which may modify some of these proposals (such as size, type and location of structures to be installed).
+It should also be pursued which may modify some of these proposals (such as size, type and location of structures to be installed).
 A drainage study has been included in the budget.
 Some examples of activity areas are identified below: